 - Missing your deadline could mean a fail.
 If your EMA is not returned within the 10 weeks, and no extension has been requested or granted, it will be graded ‘Fail due to non-return.’

 - You’ll receive the results of your EMA 4 – 6 weeks after you’ve returned it.
 Some EMAs go through moderation, which adds a bit of time.
-Moderation is no reflection on your Assessment, it is an extra benchmarking process to ensure that the marking process is fair.
+Moderation is no reflection of your Assessment performance, it is an extra benchmarking process to ensure that the marking process is fair for all.

 Tony’s 12 Golden Rules for a distinction